mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-06"></a>
 [Back to top](#top)
 ## AZ-06 -- Rep. David Schweikert (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-06)
-## Committees
-David Schweikert is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019